------------------------

 McGill University

-I'm a doctoral student of Prof. Tim Moore in the Department of Geography and Centre for Climate Change and Global Change Research at McGill University.
-My thesis topics are mainly about the biogeochemistry of boreal peatland.
-Specifically, I'm focus on the Carbon:Nitrogen:Phosphorus (C:N:P) stoichiometry and dinitrogen fixation in boreal peatland ecosystems.
+I'm a doctoral candidate working with Prof. Tim Moore at the Department of Geography and Global Environmental & Climate Change Centre (GEC3) at McGill University.
+My thesis focuses on the ecological stoichiometry of boreal peatland.
+Specifically, I'm focus on the Carbon : Nitrogen : Phosphorus : Potassium (C:N:P:K) stoichiometry in boreal peatland ecosystems.

 Research

-My work mainly focus on:
+My work mainly focuses on:

 (to top)